NathanThus/Technology-Semester-3/Communication/I2C/README.md

 ## Display

-To make my life easier, I have made a function for printing lines to the display.
+I have made a function for printing lines to the display.
 This function will automatically increment the cursor, so that the next line will be printed below the previous line.
 This function also automatically displays the data, so that the user does not have to call the display function.
 The function is as follows:

 ```cpp